 Finance Authority of Maine.
 Provides students and teachers with a variety of web-based resources on topics such as budgeting, credit, money management and savings along with Maine-based financial education resources.
-Resources include a Financial Education Services toolto find local financial education resources, including course information, programs, and speakers.
+Resources include Financial Education Services toolsto find local financial education resources, including course information, programs, and speakers.
 FAME provides access to iGrad for Maine high school students. iGrad is an online program which includes interactive money management lessons, a scholarship search tool, and resources to assist in college planning.
 Claim Your Future is a web and classroom game for middle school students to explore future careers and money management.

 Maine Credit Union League.
 The MCUL provides Financial Fitness Fairs, geared toward high school juniors and seniors and offers links to other free resources and programs.